knative/docs/docs/eventing/channels/default-channels.md

 users that do not care about the properties a particular channel provides (e.g., ordering, persistence, etc.), but are rather fine with using the
 implementation selected by the the operator.
 The operator controls the default settings via a `ConfigMap`.
-For example, when `Brokers` or `Sequences` are created, an operator can configure a default channel to use for their underlying channel-based implementations.
+For example, an operator can configure which channels to use  when `Channel Based Brokers` or `Sequences` are created.

 Even though this default channel mechanism aims to ease the usability of the system, users can still create their own channels directly by instantiating one of the supported channel objects (e.g., `InMemoryChannel`, `KafkaChannel`, etc.).

-## Setting the default channel configuration
+## Setting the default channel configuration for messaging layer

 The default channel configuration is specified in the `ConfigMap` named `default-ch-webhook` in the `knative-eventing` namespace.
 This `ConfigMap` may